-The Confederate Response

-Fortune smiled on the Confederates throughout the 29th since the only units available to oppose the Union's 5,500-man Coast Division were small vedettes of the 3rd SC Cavalry (246 men) dispersed to guard possible landing sites and four batteries of artillery (415 men) deployed to guard the three avenues of approach to Grahamville.
-The Confederates used this reprieve to organize a defensive force to oppose the Union incursion.
+The Confederate Response.
+Fortune however, smiled on the Confederates throughout the 29th because the only units available to oppose the Union's 5,500-man Coast Division were small vedettes of the 3rd SC Cavalry (246 men) dispersed to guard possible landing sites and four batteries of artillery (415 men) deployed to guard the three avenues of approach to Grahamville.
+The Confederates used this reprieve to hastily organize a defensive force to oppose the Union incursion.

 The defense of the Savannah and Charleston Railroad was the responsibility of the 3rd South Carolina Military District Commander, LTC Charles J. Colcock.
-Alerted by the vedettes, the 32nd GA and 47th GA Regiments were ordered by Hardee (in Savannah) from Charleston to Grahamville via the Savannah and Charleston Railroad.
-BG Charles Chestnut's 350-man SC Reserve Regiment in Augusta, Georgia was ordered to Grahamville but would not arrive until midnight on the day of battle, while BG Lawrence S. Baker's 1,960-man NC Brigade traveling from North Carolina would began arriving just before daybreak on the day after the battle.
-The nearest infantry units that could reach the area in time were the 1,880man GA Militia Brigades and Battalions under the command of MG Gustavus W. Smith, presently on a north bound train heading for Savannah.
-Smith's entire GA Militia Division was scheduled to make the trip to Savannah from Macon, Georgia but a lack of rolling stock limited all but two brigades and two battalions from making the journey.
+Alerted by the vedettes, the 32nd GA and 47th GA Regiments from Charleston were ordered by Hardee (in Savannah) to Grahamville via the Savannah and Charleston Railroad.
+BG Charles Chestnut's 350-man SC Reserve Regiment in Augusta, Georgia was ordered to Grahamville but would not arrive until midnight on the day of battle while BG Lawrence S. Baker's 1,960-man NC Brigade traveling from North Carolina would began arriving the day after the battle just before daybreak.
+The nearest infantry units that could reach the area in time were the 1,880-man GA Militia Brigades and Battalions under the command of MG Gustavus W. Smith, presently on a train heading for Savannah.
+Smith's entire GA Militia Division was scheduled to make the trip to Savannah but a lack of rolling stock prevented all but two brigades and two battalions from making the journey.
 The train carrying the GA Militia units arrived in Savannah at 0200 on the day of battle.
-Aware of the emergency, Hardee ordered the GA Militia units to continue with the 50-mile train ride from Savannah to Grahamville.
+Aware of the emergency, Hardee ordered the GA Militia units to continue the 50-mile train ride from Savannah to Grahamville.

 At first, Smith resisted at sending his Georgia troops beyond the borders of his state to fight in South Carolina.
 Smith's GA Militia Division had recently fought a disastrous battle on 22 November where they made a frontal assault on Sherman's entrenched veteran rearguard at Griswoldville, Georgia.
 Smith's Division suffered more than 600 casualties to the Union's 95.
-His troops were exhausted having traveled from Macon to Savannah.
-With the direct path blocked by Sherman's forces, the circuitous route entailed a rail journey of 95 miles, a 55-mile road march in 54 hours and then another 200-mile rail ride to reach Savannah.
-After Hardee explained the situation, Smith consented and continued on the 50-mile train ride to Grahamville although without prior approval to move his GA Militia units from the state.
-Georgia Governor Joseph E. Brown later approved of the deployment after learning the details.
+His troops were exhausted traveling from Macon, Georgia to Savannah.
+The direct path blocked by Sherman's forces, the circuitous journey entailed a rail journey of 95 miles, a 55mile road march in 54 hours and then another 200-mile rail journey to reach Savannah.
+After Hardee explained the situation, Smith consented and continued on the 50-mile train ride to Grahamville but without prior approval to remove his GA Militia units from the state.
+Later, Georgia Governor Joseph E. Brown approved of the deployment after learning the details.

 On the morning of the battle, Wednesday, 30 November 1864, Confederate forces formed around Grahamville and the nearby Savannah and Charleston Railroad Depot.
-Colcock had planned to be married this day but left his bride to be in Savannah the night before.
+Colcock planned to be married this day but left his bride to be in Savannah the night before.
 Accompanied by elements of the 3rd SC Cavalry, he rode nearly 50 miles to arrive in Grahamville at 0700.
 In addition, other elements of the 3rd SC Cavalry and artillery were arriving from various points and at 0800 elements of Smith's GA Militia began arriving by train from Savannah.
 The 47th GA also arrived by train from Charleston in time to march to Honey Hill and form on the Confederate right flank between 1100 and 1200.
 BG Robertson's reinforcements arrived on the field at 1630 as the battle sputtered to a halt.
 They were held as a reserve in case the battle resumed.